TheSecurityDev/openpilot-dependencies/README.md

 # dependencies

-a central repo for managing and [vendoring](https://htmx.org/essays/vendoring/) third party dependencies for all comma projects.
+a central repo for [vendoring](https://htmx.org/essays/vendoring/) all third party dependencies for comma projects.

 since all our projects are Python, we wrap each vendored dependency as a pip package. `git clone` and `uv sync` is all you need.